1TracyK/food-lookup2/README.md

 This project can be accessed at: https://1tracyk.github.io/food-lookup2/

-Technologies used: javascript, css, html, emamam & vs code
+Technologies used: javascript, css, html, edamam & vs code

 This is a project designed by Web Cefar & Zsolt Nagy